apache/pulsar/site/docs/latest/deployment/Kubernetes.md

     NODES=3 vagrant ssh $vm -c "sudo mkdir -p /mnt/disks/ssd1" done
 ```

+{% popover Bookies %} expect 2 logical devices to mount for journal and storage to be available.
+In this VM exercise, we created 2 directories on each VM.

 Once the cluster is up, you can verify that `kubectl` can access it: